coreos/docs/quay-enterprise/insert-custom-cert.md

 To get around this error, a base64 encoded certificate can be added to the secret *after* Quay Enterprise has been deployed.

-Begin by base64 encoing the contents of the certificate:
+Begin by base64 encoding the contents of the certificate:

 ```
 $ cat ca.crt